 I used to spend my days meditating.
 I would focus on my breathing, and attempt to simply observe, without any effort, what was going on in my body and in my mind.
 This was a regular practise for a few years, and I sometimes experienced feelings of peace and calmness.
 On one occasion, I had a deep spiritual experience, and I witnessed my bodily form dissolve into a feeling of bliss.
 The feeling only lasted a few seconds, before I came back “down to earth” and began reflecting on what I had experienced.
 I don’t know whether meditation gets much deeper than that.

-I was definitely trying to get somewhere with my meditation practise.
+I was definitely trying to get somewhere with my meditation practice.
 I was desperate for peace.
 In a sense, I was trying to escape.
 It wasn’t until, after years of struggling, I finally decided to give psychotherapy a try, that I began to realise what I was trying to escape from.

 No doubt, I was a mess when I began attending psychotherapy.
 My mother had passed away after a terrible illness, and I was still merged with my mother in the way that children tend to be merged with their parents.
 I had loved my mother dearly, and been obsessive about looking after her, but in the meantime I had lost a great deal of myself.
 What psychotherapy did was begin to put me back in touch with myself.

 As I explored my frustrations, fears, anger, and suffering, I began to find words to convey to my psychotherapist the deep loneliness that I had felt for many years.
 With frequent tearful outbursts, I began to talk through emotions that had been repressed, and I began to be much more self aware.
 A big part of being an adult is simply finding words to express emotions.
 This is something I never learned how to do as a child, and it was liberating to learn how to do so as an adult.